 The problem of combating fungal diseases such as dollar spot therefore does not stop at the Scandinavian Golf Club.
 More heavy rain, higher temperatures and generally more humid air provide perfect living conditions for the fungi.
 Dollar spot has therefore been an increasing challenge for Scandinavian courses for several years.

 “Communication plays a huge role for us,” says CEO Hansen, explaining the strategy for external presentation.
 For him, the task is to explain to members and guests how American golf course design, Danish regulations and high quality standards can come together when, on top of that, climate change with its unpredictable weather escapades comes into play.
-Ultimately, the strongest argument is the playing experience: in the current Golf World ranking of the top 100 courses in Europe, the New Course at the Scandinavian Golf Club is the best-placed course in the country at position 40.
+In the end, the best argument is probably the playing experience: in the current Golf World ranking of the top 100 courses in Europe, the New Course at the Scandinavian Golf Club is the best-placed course in the country at position 40.
 The Old Course in 47th place is number two in Denmark.
-That’s a statement.
+The persuasive power of the course seems to be right.

 Flooding